-A. Develop, implement, and revise as necessary, the District Management Plan (MP) in accordance with state law and requirements.
+A. Develop, implement, and revise, as necessary, the District Management Plan (MP) in accordance with state law and requirements.
 Each year the Board will evaluate progress towards satisfying the District goals.
 A summary of the Board evaluation and any updates or revisions to the MP will be provided in the Annual Report.

-In FY 2023, the District updated its MP that was approved by the Texas Water Development Board (TWDB) on December 19, 2022.
-Updates reflected new data developed by both the District and the TWDB.
+In FY 2024, the District amended MP by Board Resolution in August 2023.
+The amended plan was approved by the Texas Water Development Board (TWDB) on August 15, 2024.
+Updates reflected a new GAM run/report by the TWDB.

 In order to achieve the goals, management objectives, and performance standards adopted in the MP, on December 14, 2023, the District's Board of Directors (Board) evaluated progress made, and approved the District's FY 2023 Annual Report and Appendix B (Assessment of Progress toward Management Plan Goals and Objectives).
-Appendix A (the annual financial audit) was also presented at the December 14, 2022 Board Meeting.
+Appendix A (the annual financial audit) was also presented at the December 14, 2023 Board Meeting.